 The area is sandwiched between Mongolia to the west, Korea to the south and Russia to the north.
 The cuisine is influenced by all three neighbouring countries as well as Shandong and Beijing cuisine to the south.
 Due to the harsh winters, there’s a lot of pickling and curing.
 Russian-style, smoked-pork sausages; bread; and pickled cabbage are common.
-The most widespread and popular dish on the streets is malatang, a sour and spicy hot pot that’s usually served with a variety of skewers that you cooked by plunging them into your hot pot.
+Pan-fried dumplings (the bulbous crispy bottomed ones), hand-pulled noodles and hot pots are common street foods that have been exported and popularised overseas.

 Hong Fu North East Chinese Restaurant

 22 Charles Street, Parramatta